aumthakar/aumthakar/README.md

 - 👋 Hi, I’m @aumthakar
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Full Stack Development
+- 👀 I am a Full Stack Developer
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...

 <!---
 aumthakar/aumthakar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.